EOSC-Data-Commons/Dispatcher/README.md

 **Dispatcher**
 ===============

-A **WORK-IN-PROGRESS** prototype of Dispatcher that serves as an API endpoint to launch the Galaxy landing page and return its URL.
+A **WORK-IN-PROGRESS** prototype of Dispatcher that serves as an API endpoint to launch the Galaxy landing page and return its URL, supporting ROCrate as its input format.

 **Overview**
 ------------